Welcome to FringeReview

 The Guide to Good Fringe

-Listen to Episode 12 of The Fringe in Review
+Listen to Episode 1 of Season 2 The Fringe in Review

-Brighton Fringe makes its nearer proper return with a blend of online and in-person performance across all the genres.
-FringeReview’s Paul Levy talks to Living Record Festivals‘s Ross Drury who brings a digital platform to the Fringe.And Fringe “CEO” Julian Caddy reflects on a year to remmeber, forget and move on from.
-Listen to the latest episode of The Fringe in review.
+In our earlier Season 1 Episode 12 FringeReview’s Paul Levy talks to Living Record Festival‘s Ross Drury who brings a digital platform to the Fringe, and Fringe “CEO” Julian Caddy reflects on a year to remember, forget and move on from.
+Listen to the latest episode of The Fringe in Review.

 Our Online Fringe Coverage